Bell Flavors & Fragrances: 90's-Present

 In 1993, Bell privatized the operations of Schimmel & Company in Leipzig, Germany.
 This company, originally founded in 1829, is considered to be the founding flavor and fragrance company in the world.
 This facility is home to the Schimmel Library, the oldest chemical library in the world.
 A year later, Bell purchases manufacturing plant from PFW-Hercules.
 This modern, 100,000 square foot plant, located in Middletown, New York, serves as Bell’s manufacturing for fragrances and botanicals, servicing their North American customers.

 1995 Bell expands by acquiring the flavor company, Naturome, located in Brossard, Canada, a suburb of Montreal.
 The company was owned by John Haffaden and a few other employees.
 Naturome specialized in R&D research in flavors for beverages and dairy products (yogurts).
 This division is now called Bell Flavors & Fragrances, Canada.
 Bell also starts a flavor and fragrance business in Hong Kong to supply flavors and fragrances to China as well as the Asia Pacific countries.
 In the late 1990s to 2001, Bell opens offices in Russia, Poland, UK, France and Ukraine.

-Thought the early 2000s Bell acquires more flavor and fragrance companies including: Empresa Industrial Izadora de Guadalajara S.A. de C.V.
-(EIGSA) out of Guadalajara, Mexico in 2001, and Penrith Akers from Minnesota in 2003.

-In 2005 they opened a manufacturing facility in Shanghai, China.
-This facility has two separate plants, a flavor plant and a fragrance plant, along with R&D and administration offices.
-Bell was one of the first flavor and fragrance companies to be able to incorporate and not have a 50% joint venture with a Chinese company.

-In 2007, Bell registered and trademarked Belltanicals®.
-This trademark was developed to support their botanical extract applications.

-By 2009, Bell incorporates Bell Flavors & Fragrances do Brasil Ind.
-Com.E Repress, Ltda.

-In 2012 Bell celebrates 100 years.
-The following year Bell secured an international subsidiary with the acquisition of Iceberg Industries flavor division in São Paulo Brazil.

-Bell continues its operations today from its headquarters in North brook, Illinois along with its contiguous 85,000 sq ft warehouse that was built in 2011.

-In 2021, Bell was ranked 13th on the Global Top 50 Food Flavors and Fragrances Companies list.

-Products

-Flavors: Bell makes flavors for application in beverages, bakery, confections, dairy, savory, pet/animal care, and oral care.
-Bell offers flavors in liquid, powder, spray dry, and paste forms, and technology capabilities include flavor enhancers and modifiers, masking agents, bitterness suppressors, heating and cooling agents, salt reducers, and replacers/extenders for vanilla, cocoa, honey, and sweeteners.